Using OpenTelemetry Tracing

 Propagators

-OpenTelemetry propagates cross-cutting concerns through propagators that will share an underlying Context
+OpenTelemetry propagates cross-cutting concerns through propagators that will share an underlying Context for storing state and accessing

 data across the lifespan of a distributed transaction.